Cruduper/Synthwave-CSS-3D-Engine/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
+If you have any issues or questions, or would like to permission to use the original music contained in this project, contact me at briefcasemanx@gmail.com.
 Copyright (c) _2022_  _Eric Crudup_

 <center><a href="#">Return to Top</a></center>